nupplaphil/friendica/doc/en/developer/php-architecture.md

 These tiers are boundaries for **new** code; existing violations are unwound by baseline-backed follow-up work — how much exists today, and the order to get there, is tracked in [issue #15981](https://github.com/friendica/friendica/issues/15981), not here.

+**Checked in CI:** `composer run deptrac` maps every class in `src/` to a tier (`deptrac.yaml`) and fails on an upward import — or a sideways one between two feature packages, which is what the event bus is for.
+Today's violations are frozen in `deptrac-baseline.yaml`, so only new ones fail; when you *remove* one, `composer run deptrac:generate-baseline` locks that in.
+Never add a baseline entry by hand.

+**Frozen folders:** `src/Object/`, `src/Factory/` and `src/Collection/` predate the feature packages and may shrink, never grow — new factories, collections and typed objects go next to their feature (`src/<Feature>/Factory/`, …), enforced by `tests/Unit/Architecture/FrozenNamespaceTest.php`.
+The same applies to the patterns themselves: no new way of doing things next to the existing ones — that is how `src/` became a mix.

+**Still called "DDD":** the building blocks keep their [Domain-Driven Design](domain-driven-design) names because that vocabulary is already in the codebase and in every review.
+Aggregates and bounded contexts are deliberately not part of the target — the tiers are.

 ---

 ## 1. Dependency Injection